HenryDashwood/facial-features-detector/README.md

 # Facial Keypoints Regression Model

 ### TODOs

-- Deploy
-- Experiments
-- - Does unfreezing and more training help?
+- Change path/url to test images so we can do comparisons on user data
-- - Are bigger models better / slower?
+- Are bigger models better / slower?

 ### Running on remote machine
 In `facial_features_detector` on local machine